What is a Sanctioned Barbecue Contest?

 Where do I find information regarding my judge application for a contest?

-Judges for a given contest are selected by the contest organizer, not the FBA or the FBA Representatives.
-Applications to judge a contest are normally found either on the Event Calendar page or at the organizer’s website.
-Confirmations to judge are sent by the organizer directly to each judge prior to the contest.
-Any questions regarding your status for judging a specific contest should be addressed directly with the event organizer.
+Judges for all FBA sanctioned contests (with the exception of Venice) are selected by the Lead FBA Representative.
+Applications to judge a contest are found on the Event Calendar page for each contest under the heading – JUDGE SIGNUP.
+Confirmations to judge are sent by the Lead FBA REP directly to each judge prior to the contest and posted in the Event Calendar for that event.
+Any questions regarding your status for judging a specific contest should be addressed directly with the Lead FBA REP for the desired contest.
+If a Lead REP has not yet been assigned to the contest, refer any judge selection questions to the IT Committee Chairman.

 COOKING / COMPETING